validmind/developer-framework/README.md

 ## Contributing to the ValidMind Developer Framework

-We believe in the power of collaboration and welcome contributions to the ValidMind Python Client.
+We believe in the power of collaboration and welcome contributions to the ValidMind Developer Framework.
 If you've noticed a bug, have a feature request, or want to contribute a test, please submit an issue or create a pull request and refer to the [contributing guide](README.md#how-to-contribute) below.

 - Interested in connecting with fellow Model Risk Management (MRM) practioners?
 Join our [Community Slack](site/guide/join-community.qmd)